 Dr. Greta Feeney

-As a young artist, I was a participant in the Merola Program at the San Francisco Opera, where I was awarded the prestigious Adler Fellowship and a Schwabacher Debut Recital.
-My career with the San Francisco Opera spans 15 years and includes more than 25 opera productions, including Gretel in Hansel and Gretel, Marzelline in Fidelio, Adele in Die Fledermaus, Despina in Cosi fan Tutte, Amanda in Le Grande Macabre, and the creation of the role of Marguerite in the world-premiere of Earthrise.
+An internationally recognized opera singer, Dr. Feeney is a graduate of the Juilliard Opera Center and was a participant in the Merola Program at the San Francisco Opera, where she was subsequently awarded the prestigious Adler Fellowship and a Schwabacher Debut Recital.
+Dr. Feeney’s career with the San Francisco Opera spans 15 years and includes more than 25 opera productions, including Gretel in Hansel and Gretel, Marzelline in Fidelio, Adele in Die Fledermaus, Despina in Cosi fan Tutte, Amanda in Le Grande Macabre, and the creation of the role of Marguerite in the world-premiere of Earthrise.

-My other opera engagements include summers with the Ohio Light Opera, a national tour with the Western Opera Theater, and several seasons at the Spoleto Festival in Charleston, South Carolina.
-My chamber music and symphonic engagements include concerts with the Singapore Symphony Orchestra, the Orchestra of St. Luke’s, the New Century Chamber Ensemble, and the Philharmonia Baroque Orchestra.
-When I did the competition circuit I won first place in the New York district, Metropolitan Opera National Council Auditions, and several awards from the Licia-Albanese Puccini Foundation, George London Foundation, and Koussevitsky Foundation.
+Dr. Feeney has performed in some of the world’s most prestigious concert halls, including Carnegie Hall, Alice Tully Hall, Merkin Concert Hall, and the Herbst Theater in chamber music and symphonic engagements with the Singapore Symphony Orchestra, the Orchestra of St. Luke’s, the New Century Chamber Ensemble, and the Philharmonia Baroque Orchestra, and was a first place winner in the New York district and semi-finalist in the Metropolitan Opera National Council Auditions, with additional awards from the Licia-Albanese Puccini Foundation, George London Foundation, and Koussevitsky Foundation.

 Dr. Feeney has served on the music faculties of the Brooklyn-Queens Conservatory of Music, Bergen College, and the University of California, Santa Cruz, and holds degrees from the Mannes College of Music (BM), Brooklyn College Conservatory of Music (MM), and the State University of New York at Stony Brook (DMA).